NRauschmayr/MemoryAccessTracker-MAT/README.md

    - Instrumenting only routines of interests (currently main-function)

 How to install:
-	Download and install PIN and set PIN_ROOT to the Pin directory.
-Then call make.
+   - Download and install PIN
+   - set PIN_ROOT to the Pin directory
+   - call make.

+How to execute the Pin Tool:
+    pin -t obj-intel64/mt.so -- $YourBinary